Open Enrollment

 - Open Enrollment and Re-Enrollment Opens

-- Open Enrollment Closes
+- Open Enrollment and Re-Enrollment Closes

 - Lottery Run